Art4/json-api-client/docs/utils-factory.md

 ### Override the classes

-All used classes are listet [in the source code](../src/Utils/Factory.php#L12).
-You can inject your own clasess by passing them to the factory constructor.
+All used classes are listed [in the source code](../src/Utils/Factory.php#L12).
+You can inject your own classes by passing them to the factory constructor.

 ```php
 $factory = new \Art4\JsonApiClient\Utils\Factory([